020 88309782

 The next step involves cleaning, which is essential before the polishing and buffing processes begin.
 Run a dust rag or mop over to remove loose dirt and dust particles, then use warm water and a suitable cleaning solution to mop the surface thoroughly.
 Doing this will enable the polish to be applied uniformly, leading to an impeccable shine at the end of the treatment.

-Since the buffing machine usually spins in a clockwise direction, it's recommended to start with the buffing from left to right, in a smooth, sweeping motion, and never let the unit linger on one spot for a prolonged period of time.
-With such a simple and easy process, you can get a really attractive and appealing final outcome, however, keep in mind that buffing will not help against major scratches, scuffs, dents, stains, and so on.
+Since the buffing machine usually spins in a clockwise direction, it's recommended to start with the buffing from left to right, in a smooth, sweeping motion, and never let the unit linger on one spot for a prolonged period.
+With such a simple and easy process, you can get a really attractive and appealing outcome, however, keep in mind that buffing will not help against major scratches, scuffs, dents, stains, and so on.

 When is Buffing Recommended Over Sanding?

 As we have already explained above, sanding is not necessarily the best option you can choose.
-In fact, most cases of light floor damage can be repaired just by buffing.
-All you need to do is to get rid of all the fine scratches that can eventually grow bigger with time and cause some serious issues and problems.
+Most cases of light floor damage can be repaired just by buffing.
+All you need to do is get rid of all the fine scratches that can eventually grow bigger with time and cause some serious issues and problems.

-Other than that, buffing is also the one and only option available for wooden floors that have been sanded way too many times and have already become too thin.
-In fact, real wood flooring can be sanded up to 5-7 times in its lifecycle, but it generally depends on the thickness of the floorboards.
-When they get over sanded, they can break easily.
-With that being said, buffing is not a treatment that wears out the floorboards, and unlike sanding, it actually adds some texture to the wood's surface.
+Other than that, buffing is also the only option available for wooden floors that have been sanded way too many times and have already become too thin.
+Real wood flooring can be sanded up to 5-7 times in its lifecycle, but it generally depends on the thickness of the floorboards.
+When they get over-sanded, they can break easily.
+With that being said, buffing is not a treatment that wears out the floorboards, and unlike sanding, it adds some texture to the wood's surface.

 Is Buffing Recommended For Laminate?